What is the difference between a high quality pure essential oil and its synthetics?

 Are Essential oils safe to use during pregnancy.

 Certain oils are not recommended for use during the full term of pregnancy, especially the herbs.
-A reputable company will outline such warnings on their packaging.
 There are however certain oils such as Lavender, Roman Chamomile and Mandarin which can provide emotional centering and comfort to the mind and body during this time.
-Above all make sure you choose a TGA listed oil from a reputable company to ensure its quality before use .
-Referto our “Pregnancy” section on this website for the dos and don’ts.
+The dilution is very critical.

 Can essential oils be ingested?

-It’s really quite simple, pure essential oils should not be ingested unless prescribed by a healthcare practitioner because ingestion if administered incorrectly may carry health risks.
-Whereas when properly diluted in carrier oil or inhaled via a vaporiser and used with some level of knowledge, pure essential oils are safe, pleasurable and above all therapeutic and can greatly enhance a healthy lifestyle.
+It’s really quite simple, pure essential oils should not be ingested.
+Whereas when properly diluted in carrier oil or inhaled and used with some level of knowledge, pure essential oils are safe, pleasurable and above all therapeutic and can greatly enhance a healthy lifestyle.

 What is the lifespan or expiry date of essential oils?